 A student suspended from the College for nonacademic reasons will be notified in writing of the length of suspension.
-For violation of conduct (see Student Code), the instructor will temporarily dismiss the student from class and refer the matter to the Dean of Student Services.
-The Dean of Student Services will initiate nonacademic suspension.
+For violation of conduct (see Student Code), the instructor will temporarily dismiss the student from class and refer the matter to the Vice President for Student Affairs.
+The Vice President for Student Affairs will initiate nonacademic suspension.